Ek21000/Discord-MusicBot/README.md

 > Note: If you are hosting your bot in heroku, Please consider upgrading your dyno for running dashboard & bot simultaneously because in free dyno it'll run out of memory(as there are two workers).
 If you want to run only the bot, turn off the `web` dyno.

+## 🦋 Common Bugs

+> You may experience commands being duplicated and you may get 2 responses from the bot when running a command. this will be fixed shortly

+> When runnign the bot on replit you may experience "Exit status 1" in the console.
+We are also working for a fix

 ## 🔮 Our future

 Our Next Plan is to get rid if all SudhanPlayz branding and rid the bot of branding. stay tuned